C2SM/c2sm.github.io/docs/alps/uenvs.md

 sbatch --uenv /image/path[:/mount/point]
 ```

-`:mount/point` can always be omitted and defaults to `:/user-environment`.
+as for the `uenv` CLI, `:/mount/point` can always be omitted and defaults to what is found in the uenv metadata.

 On Balfrin, the installed plugin version doesn't allow access via uenv names but `uenv image inspect` can be used to query the corresponding absolute path: